anymaker/tnjson/README.md

 The most similar structure in the java is a Map<String, Object>.
 This is natural json representation, and this is very useful for debug, research, and in support of production system.

+# Requirement
+ - Java 1.6
+ - Not have any other dependency

 # How to use